-Pieces of 3,000 to 6,000 words will be considered for publication in the Northwestern University Law Review Online in conjunction with the empirical issue.
+Pieces of 3,000 to 6,000 words will be considered for publication in the Northwestern University Law Review Online (more information here) in conjunction with the empirical issue.

 Tables and figures should be included in the body of the manuscript, where applicable.
-All figures should be in black and white (color is acceptable where functionally necessary to distinguish elements of a figure), and any text therein in Times New Roman 9-point font.
+All figures are preferred in black and white (color is acceptable where functionally necessary to distinguish elements of a figure), and any text therein in Times New Roman 9-point font.

 Submitting Data and Supporting Materials

 Authors submitting empirical pieces may, but are not required to, submit data sets and/or supporting materials along with their articles.
 The Law Review strongly encourages authors submitting empirical works to make their datasets available and accessible during the selection process in order to allow for complete consideration of their work.
 Such supporting materials might include, but are not limited to, data sets, spreadsheet files showing data analysis, visual representations, codebooks and coding protocols, survey instruments, lists of interview questions, and the like.
 Please send no more than two files in addition to the manuscript, CV, and cover letter.
 Where data or supporting materials are already hosted on a website, we welcome the submission of the relevant links along with a brief textual explanation in the body of the email.
 Pieces not accompanied by data at the initial submission stage will in no way be disadvantaged in our review process.

 The final acceptance of any empirical work will be contingent upon the author’s documentation and archival of data sets and/or supporting materials in a manner sufficient to allow third parties to engage with the underlying information and interpret or replicate the published findings and conclusions, to the greatest extent possible given technical and ethical constraints.
 The Law Review will make available research computing and visualization resources that can effectively present a wide range of primary material to the expert and nonexpert public.

-Authors with further questions or concerns regarding constraints upon their data or research design may contact Empirical Articles Editor Kerri Howard at firstname.lastname@example.org.
-Kerri is happy to work with authors to develop appropriate solutions.
+Authors with further questions or concerns regarding constraints upon their data or research design may contact Senior Empirical Editor Rachel O’Sullivan.
+Rachel is happy to work with authors to develop appropriate solutions.

 The Review Process

-The exclusive submission window for our third annual empirical issue will open in spring of 2020.
-Submissions will be accepted only via email.
+The exclusive submission window for the Volume 118 Empirical Issue will open on March 20, 2023.
+Submissions will be accepted only via Scholastica.
 A subset of submissions will be selected to move forward to peer review.
-The Law Review will make every effort to notify authors of rejection or of advancement to peer review in a timely fashion.
+The Law Review will make every effort to notify authors of rejection or of advancement to peer review by mid-July 2023.

-Peer review will begin in mid-April and run through early July, 2020.
+Peer review will begin on a rolling basis and last until the end of July 2023.
 Reviewers are empirically trained members of the Northwestern Pritzker School of Law and American Bar Foundation faculties as well as other empirical scholars.
-Reviews will be double blind; Northwestern University Law Review editorial staff will anonymize all submissions, so authors need not worry about submitting anonymized manuscripts.
+Reviews will be double-blind; Northwestern University Law Review editorial staff will anonymize all submissions, so authors need not worry about submitting anonymized manuscripts.
 Authors of all manuscripts selected for peer review, even those manuscripts not ultimately selected for publication, will receive feedback.

-Final publication decisions will issue by early August 2020.
+Final publication decisions will issue by mid-August 2023.
 Some offers of acceptance may be conditional, upon the advice of reviewers.
 Conditional acceptances will require authors to make relatively minor changes in advance of publication—the “conditional accept” will be a lighter touch than a full “revise and resubmit.”
 Law Review staff are available to support authors in the timely fulfillment of any conditions.
 After acceptance, articles will go through the standard substantive editing process with the Law Review editorial staff through Winter 2023.
 The Volume 118 Empirical Issue will be published in March 2024.